 Our principal use of cash is to pay for operating expenses, including commissions and incentives, capital assets, inventory purchases, international expansion, and to pay quarterly cash dividends.
-In August 2009, the quarterly cash dividend was suspended and remained suspended as of June 30, 2011.
+In August 2009, the quarterly cash dividend was suspended and remained suspended as of September 30, 2011.
 We fund our business objectives, operations, and expansion of our operations through net cash flows from operations rather than incurring long-term debt.
 We plan to continue to fund our needs through net cash flows from operations.
-At June 30, 2011, we had \$17.3 million in cash and cash equivalents that can be used, along with normal cash flows from operations, to fund any unanticipated shortfalls in future cash flows.
+At September 30, 2011, we had \$20.8 million in cash and cash equivalents that can be used, along with normal cash flows from operations, to fund any unanticipated shortfalls in future cash flows.

-We remain focused on restoring profitability and generating positive cash flow and, on June 23, 2011, we announced a restructuring of our U.S. operations and the elimination of 98 workforce positions.
-The restructuring is expected to provide approximately \$12.0 million in savings on an annualized basis.
+We remain focused on restoring profitability and generating positive cash flow.
+The restructuring and cost reduction initiatives implemented during the second quarter of 2011 helped to improve our operating profit for the three months ended September 30, 2011 by \$2.7 million as compared to the three months ended June 30, 2011.
+We believe such results indicate that we are on track to achieve our projected savings of approximately \$12.0 million on an annualized basis and generate positive cash flow in subsequent periods.
 We believe operating at lower costs will be a key factor in our ability to generate a positive operating cash flow in 2011 and beyond.